dogsbodytech/dbt-lambda-functions/README.md

   - Iterate over all folders as opposed to using the matrix function
   - Connect the Lambda function to the API Gateway if not connected
   - It would be great if we just deployed the functions that were updated (or all if the `includes` are)

+Phase Three
+- Seperate IAM roles for each Lambda function that just gives it the AWS access that it needs